Ancient Egyptian Mummification: The Complete Guide to the 70-Day Ritual

 “Legendary Animal” Ammit

-Legendary Animal Ammit - Ancient Egyptian Mummification - Egypt Fun Tours
+Legendary Animal Ammit - Mummification - Egypt Fun Tours

 The devourer was Ammit.
 The monster had a crocodile’s head, a lion’s body, and the bottom of a hippopotamus.
 Ammit would consume someone’s heart if it was heavier than Maat’s feather.
-They weren’t transported anywhere to be punished after Ammit consumed their hearts; they just vanished.
+They did not go anywhere for Ammit to punish them and consume their hearts; they just vanished.

 “Spirit of the Deceased” (Ba):